nievesalvin/github-tutorial/README.md

 up with SSH(Secure Socket Shell) so that one does not have to constantly insert their password.
 _To do this_:
-* Go to "my profile"
+* Go to "Your profile"
 ![](yourprofile-img.png)
 * Click "Repositories"
 ![](repositories-img.png)